jwhalen93/hipster-health/README.md

 ## Building for production

-To optimize the TwentyOnePoints application for production, run:
+To optimize the HipsterHealth application for production, run:

     ./gradlew -Pprod clean bootWar